skawo/Super-Paper-Mario-Level-Editor-Randomizer/README.md

 # Super-Paper-Mario-Level-Editor-Randomizer

-A basic level editor for Super Paper Mario with Randomization capabilities.
+A basic level editor for Super Paper Mario with enemy randomization capabilities.

 Uses Wiims' WIT for Wii ISO extraction and repacking.